Supermarket price wars are on for Christmas dinner vegetables with prices slashed to as low as 19p! Here are offers across all supermarkets.

 Lidl pick of the week

-No potatoes on offer though 🙁 so while you’ll make savings, you may want to go elsewhere for discounts on spuds!
+They usually don’t do the offer on potatoes, though, so while you’ll make savings, you may want to go elsewhere for discounts on spuds!

 - Grower’s Selection carrots (500kg) – 20p